 / Mobile / Internet

 card phone is available.
-Most accommodation venues have phone facilities.
+Most accommodation venues have phone facilities for local calls.

 Mobile reception is only available for Telecom and Telstra, but